cloud66/help-old/_posts/building-your-stack/docker-stacks-advanced.md

 <h3 id="image">Image</h3>
 The source of your Docker image, which can optionally come from a private repository provided that the credentials are provided.
 If you are using _Quay.io_ as your repository, you will use `quay.io/namespace/image_name`, and for [Docker Hub](https://registry.hub.docker.com/), use `https://index.docker.io/v1/`.

+<h3 id="git">Git</h3>
+The Git repository URL your Docker image will be built with.
+Your image will be built with [Cloud 66 BuildGrid](/beta/introduction-to-cloud-66-docker-support#buildgrid), a cluster of powerful servers that build and version your Docker images.
+Simply place a Dockerfile in your repository to instruct us how the image should be built.

+<h3 id="git-branch">Git branch</h3>
+The Git repository branch your Docker image will be based on.

 <h3 id="log_folder">Log folder</h3>
 The `log_folder` option allows you to persist container logs on your server, so that they don't disappear when the container stops.
 By default, any folder specified with `log_folder` will be available on the host under `/var/log/containers/service`. `service` here will be replaced with your service name.
 For example: